Dozens accuse massage therapists at large franchise of sexual misconduct

-Dozens of people have accused massage therapists of sexual misconduct at the largest massage franchise in the United States, a report published Sunday in BuzzFeed alleged.
+Dozens of people have accused massage therapists of sexual misconduct at the largest massage franchise in the United States, according to a BuzzFeed report published Sunday.

 Citing lawsuits, police reports and other official documents, the news site said the company, Massage Envy, and its franchisees had mishandled or ignored many of more than 180 cases.